maropu/datasketches-spark/README.md

 +----------------------------------+--------+
 ```

-To pre-compute summaries for each group and estimate frequent items in some of them,
+To pre-compute summaries for each country and estimate frequent items in some of them,
 you can use similar functions to the quantile sketch ones:

 ```